Shin-da/HFC-MANAGEMENT/README.md

 # HFC Management System

 ## Copyright and Academic Integrity Notice
-© 2024 Jeffmathew D. Garcia.
+© 2025 Jeffmathew D. Garcia, Vince Ruel V. Juan, Mike Louie M. Orbe.
 All Rights Reserved.

 This system was developed as an original capstone research project for A Capstone Project Presented to the Faculty of the College of Information Technology and Computer Studies Pamantasan ng Lungsod ng Muntinlupa.

+**Authors:**
+- GARCIA, JEFFMATHEW D.
+- JUAN, VINCE RUEL V.
+- ORBE, MIKE LOUIE M.

 **IMPORTANT:**
 - This work is protected by copyright law and academic integrity policies